-The only sure-fire way to prevent lost luggage when you’re flying, is to never check it in the first place.
+The only sure-fire way to prevent lost luggage when you fly is to never check it in the first place.

-Only if you travel with carry on luggage, can you be sure to have your baggage in your hand, when you arrive at your destination – or when you return home.
+Only by traveling with carry on luggage, can you be sure to have your baggage in hand when you arrive at your destination – or when you return home.

-Of course, if you must take more luggage than your airline allows you to carry onboard and you want to prevent lost luggage, you can ship it by third party services, like UPS, FedEx, or any number of entrepreneurial companies that offer luggage shipping service.
+If you absolutely must travel with more luggage than your airline allows you to carry on board and you want to be sure it's not lost en route, you could ship it by a third party service.

-Shipping suitcases is a growing enterprise , and is especially loved by business travelers, who absolutely must have the appropriate business attire, presenta-tion media, visual displays, and sales paraphernalia in order to conduct their business.
+Shipping suitcases is a growing enterprise, especially loved by those business travelers, who absolutely must have appropriate business attire, presentation media, visual displays, and sales materials in order to conduct their business.

-But even if you find you must check luggage when you fly, you can improve your odds to prevent lost luggage by always checking in for your flight on time.
+But even if you must check luggage when you fly, you can increase your odds to prevent lost luggage by always checking in for your flight on time.

 And preferably, early.